 Chicago Theological Seminary is committed to providing a secure environment for the campus community.
 As part of that effort, the Director of Facilities and Events will work closely with the Vice President of Finance and Administration and the Director of Communications to provide information regarding threats to the safety of persons on campus.
 Communications personnel will be responsible for creating and disseminating timely warnings for the Chicago Theological Seminary campus.
-Timely warnings will be distributed to the entire Chicago Theological Seminary campus including employees, students, faculty and tenants.
+Timely warnings will be distributed to the entire Chicago Theological Seminary campus including employees, students, faculty, and tenants.
 Timely warnings will always be distributed via email and may be distributed through text messages and alerts on the CTS website.
-In addition, Chicago Theological Seminary receives timely warnings issued by the University of Chicago regarding threats to their campus.
-All timely warnings issued by the University of Chicago are sent to the entire CTS campus by the Director of Facilities and Events.
+In addition, Chicago Theological Seminary receives timely warnings issued by the University of Chicago are sent to the entire CTS campus by the Director of Facilities and Events.